Urgent and Indefinite: the method of paradox

 He was dazed.
 His mouth moved, but he didn’t make a sound.
 He put his knife away and ran off without looking back.

 Mizhuang: That’s very interesting.
 What were you thinking?

 Lin: I don’t believe it was something I could have really thought out, more of an instinctive reaction.
 In some impossible way it saved my self-respect and honor, but it also gave me a powerful message – that when you let something become absurd, it will turn into something else, and its qualities and direction are all subject to change.
 The thing that had dazed that boy actually never really existed.
 It was a kind of existence that comes from the infinite propagation of reality.
 Though this infiniteness is not real, it is enough to be absurd.
 It is a different kind of truth within untruth, the truth of invisible truth, the untruth that overturns truth, the persistence of absurdity.
 In fearlessness and certainty, it creates power.
 That boy’s retreat was the retreat of the imagination.

-Many years later, after a lot of thinking, I realized that this can be a contemporary art method.
+Many years later, I realized that this can be my contemporary art method.

 Continue to read:

 Color of Memory Lin Jing jing interview with Mi zhuang (2)